Essential Function | Florence M. Cook School of Medical Laboratory Science

 Essential Functions

-Essential Functions are the knowledge, skills, and attitudes that the student must possess in order to complete the curriculum of the program.
-A student must be able to comply with the program-designated essential functions or request reasonable accommodations to perform them.
-Essential functions include - but are not limited to - the following:
+Essential functions are the knowledge, skills, and attitudes that the student must possess in order to complete the program curriculum.
+A student must be able to comply with the essential functions or request reasonable accommodations to perform them.
+Essential functions include, but are not limited to, the following:

 Intellectual